tarwn/lessthandot-hugo/blogs/content/posts/2013-01-12-scala-the-difference-between-val.md

 In Java you would use final to create a variable which would be read only, this is the same as val in Scala.

-Let&#8217;s look at some very simple Scala code.
+Let's look at some very simple Scala code.

 ```scala
 object Test {